-Name: The Canadian-Chinese Professional Accounting Association Ontario Chapter® or the CCPAA-ON in the following text.
+Name: The Canadian-Chinese Professional Accountants Association Ontario Chapter® or the CCPAA-ON in the following text.

 The CCPAA-ON is an independent and not-for-profit organization of professionals and scholars who are of Chinese origin and work in accounting, auditing and taxation or related areas, including banking, investment, insurance, education institutions, and government agencies.

 The CCPAA-ON seeks to enhance communication in research, education, regulation and business practices of accounting, auditing, finance, taxation and the related areas between Canada and China.

-- The CCPAA-ON encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization process of Chinese accounting industry.
+- The CCPAA-ON encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization process of the Chinese accounting industry.

 - The CCPAA-ON welcomes opportunities, which conform to Bylaws and the interests of the CCPAA-ON members, in such forms as joint research projects, education programs, publications or any others, in accounting, auditing, finance taxation or the related areas.

 Board of Directors

 The Board of Directors appoints the President and approves the appointments of other members in the Executive Committee nominated by the President.
 The Board of Directors also appoints the Board of Arbitration and the Advisors in the Advisory Committee.

 - The Board of Directors may request at any time to conduct an internal or external audit of the financial statements of the CCPAA-ON or to review the performance of the Executive Committee or to call for an early or regular election by calling a general meeting.